HassanJoumaa/Machine-Learning-Chronic-Kidney-Disease/README.md

 # Machine-Learning-Chronic-Kidney-Disease
-# Predicting chronic kidney disease using machine learning
+## Predicting Chronic Kidney Disease using Machine Learning
 This notebook looks into using various Python-based machine learning and data science libraries in an attempt to build a machine learning model capable of predicting whether or not someone has a chronic kidney disease based on their medical attributes.

 ## Problem Defenition